Skip to content

 • Version-aware types - different versions can have different variables, and the types track this

-• Fallback for unknown IDs - untyped prompt IDs fall back to Record<string, string>
+• Fallback for unknown IDs - untyped prompt or composer IDs fall back to Record<string, string>

 // No autocomplete, no type checking on variables